Selection of Texts

 Preparation of Texts for Data Entry

 Digitization of the original field recordings was done in Sofia.
-Once the audio files which form the basis of the present compendium were selected, they were transcribed according to principles described below.
+Once the audio files which form the basis of the present compendium were selected, they were transcribed according to principles described at the end of this page.
 Recordings made after 1990 purposefully include the entire conversational context, and the transcriptions include everything on the tape – not only speech but also non-verbal cues such as laughter, coughing, and onomatopoetic sounds.
 Only background conversation which is not relevant to the conversational interaction has been excluded.
 Recordings made prior to 1990 include only speech by the informant.
 In these instances, the investigator’s participation in the conversation has been reconstructed and included into the transcriptions: these utterances are always enclosed in brackets to emphasize the fact that they are reconstructions.
 Each text is named after the location in which it was recorded.

 The texts are divided into lines, which are numbered for the purposes of data retrieval.
 Each new turn in the conversation occupies a separate line.
 Longer segments by the same speaker occupy continuous stretches of lines; wherever possible line breaks correspond to natural rhythmic or syntactic breaks.
 Each speaker is identified at the beginning of each line.
 The identity of informants is kept anonymous; they are identified simply by lower case letters.
 Investigators are identified by their first and last initials, and their full names are given in the text’s metadata.
 The English translations of the text aim at a rendering not only of the content but also the style of the original – to the extent possible.
 Literal translations of most words are given in the interlinear glosses.